vetty88/amthlete-app/client/README.md

 Create React App doesn’t support decorator syntax at the moment because:

 * It is an experimental proposal and is subject to change.
-* The current specification version is not officially supported by babel.
+* The current specification version is not officially supported by Babel.
 * If the specification changes, we won’t be able to write a codemod because we don’t use them internally at Facebook.

 However in many cases you can rewrite decorator-based code without decorators just as fine.<br>